-Making a complaint You can register the complaint with the person dealing with your ma9er or the Client Care Partner, Richard Bridges.
+Making a complaint.
+You can register the complaint with the person dealing with your matter or the Client Care Partner, Rimal Dhillon.
 He is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
 This procedure will also apply to prospective clients who we have refused to provide a service to or persistently or unreasonably offered an unwanted service to but only if the complainant has evidence to show that we did not have reasonable grounds to do so.

 The Client Care Partner keeps a file / register of all complaints.

 The register/file include all the required details and the register is signed off when the complaint has been finalised.

 The Client Care Partner reviews the complaints data and it also forms part of the Annual Risk Review.